DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/customer.md

 - To run the agent for all unmatched bank statement transactions, no need to select any records only click **Create customer payment with agent**.
 - To run the agent for manually selected records, select the applicable unmatched bank statement transactions and click **Create customer payment with agent**

+## Customer remittance pending payments

+Navigate to **Cash and bank management > Enquiries and reports > Customer remittance pending payments**.

+This form contains Customer remittance payments used in creating customer payments from the bank reconciliation.

+The records can be created from:
+1. Process emails with agent - Process messages in DXCAgentEmailContentTable where DXCAgentId is DXCAgentForPendingRemittanceCreation and MessageStatus is set to Waiting.
+2. Data entities: Pending remittance header & Pending remittance lines

 ## Results

 ### Matched transactions